Ryan-Tahenni/chrome-dino-pygame/README.md

   **Encountered error while generating package metadata.**

    Run the command `pip install pygame --pre` this will install an older version of pygame

+   **If it's still not working**

+   Try to google solutions yourself, you are a grownup, not a baby.